tarunpatil01/kgamify/README.md

-# KGamify - Job Portal Platform
+# kGamify - Job Portal Platform

 A modern job portal platform built with React, Node.js, and MongoDB.
 Companies can post jobs, manage applications, and candidates can apply for positions.